dougeby/IntuneDocs/intune/what-is-intune.md

 ## What's in this library?

-The documentation reflects the layout of the Intune portal to make it easier to find the information you need.
+The documentation reflects the layout of the Azure portal to make it easier to find the information you need.

 ![Azure portal workloads](./media/azure-portal-workloads.png)